Security at Home and Around Town

 99% of the time the person will leave when you ask to see one of these documents, assuring you that their request was not legitimate.

 Praise your employees when they adhere to your security related policies.
 They know that they are responsible for the house and its contents in your absence.
-Giving them clear instructions helps them to carry out your wishes.
+Giving them clear instructions and ensuring them that they will have your support for their actions helps them to carry out your wishes.

 Follow these tried and true tips for safety in your car (most of which are true in your home country too!):